8-Step Guide to Messing Up Your KidsBy Dr. Margaret Paul

 1. Ignore the crying

 Instead of following your baby's lead, be sure to impose your own wants, needs, will, and desires on to the baby and young child.
 Disempower the child by ignoring his or her way of being in the world and impose your way of being with your anger, disapproval, and withdrawal.
 Your anger, disapproval, and withdrawal of love work well to control your child - at least until adolescence.
-Then, of course, you will be faced with rebellion.
+Then, of course, you might be faced with rebellion.

 3. Processed food